 For Michael and Kevin Bacon, Ballad Of The Brothers marks the continuation of a musical partnership that began long ago in Philadelphia, where the two siblings were raised on a soundtrack of 1970s singer/songwriters, Philly soul bands, and classic rock acts.
 They're creating their own soundtrack now, and like many artistic endeavors, the work is never truly done.

-"We're still exploring the sound we began making 25 years ago; we've just gotten a lot better at it," says Michael, whose success as an Emmy-winning composer mirrors his brother's own accolades as an A-list Hollywood actor.
+"We're still exploring the sound we began making all those years ago; we've just gotten a lot better at it," Michael says.
 "Music is a life's work.
 It's a universe of things yet to know.
-It's exciting to be doing stuff we couldn't have done 20 years ago — to know that we've come so far, yet still have so much left in the tank."
+We're still making new discoveries."